ucdaviscl/cowsl2h/SA/README.md

 This is the subset of the COWS corpus consisting of data from English-dominant students participating in immersive study abroad (SA) programs in Spanish-speaking contexts.

-The dataset currently contains data from two programs led by a large, US university in two locations: Mendoza, Argentina (in 2022) and Madrid, Spain (2023).
-Data from the 2023 iteration of the Mendoza program is expected to be added early in 2024.
+The dataset currently contains data from two programs led by a large, US university in two locations: Mendoza, Argentina (in 2022 and 2023) and Madrid, Spain (2023).

 * * *